Yonder (Yonder Technology Ltd) Credit Card

 In addition to payment information, each statement will show all transactions and amounts charged to your account in the statement period and the total account balance.

+Always check each statement and contact us as soon as possible if you need more information about anything.
 Where we are required to do so by law, we will send certain legal notices to you by post.

-Contacting you
+23. Contacting you

 We may send you important messages and other communications (including alerts about certain activity on your account) about your account, card or membership benefits in line with your preferences.
-This could be by email, SMS, mobile push notifications or via your statements on your mobile application.
+This could be by email, SMS, mobile push notifications or via your statements on your mobile app.
 For example, we may send you an alert to confirm that you've updated your contact information.

-There are some messages we need to send you (such as statements of your account or security alerts), but you can opt out of receiving other alerts or communications (such as marketing) by updating your preferences on your mobile application or contacting us via the in-app mobile chat.
+There are some messages we need to send you (such as statements of your account or security alerts), but you can opt out of receiving other alerts or communications (such as marketing) by updating your preferences on your mobile app or contacting us via the in-app mobile chat.

 If we need to contact you about any actual or suspected fraud or security threats, we'll do this using the fastest and most secure way of contacting you (for example, we may try to send you a text message rather than calling you).

-Changing your contact details
+24. Changing your contact details

 We may update your contact details if we receive information that they have changed or are incorrect.
 If we've been unable to deliver any communications or these have been returned, we may stop attempting to communicate with you until we receive accurate contact information.